 We are subject to certain U.S. government regulations because we have licensed technologies that were developed with U.S. government grants.
 In accordance with these regulations, these licenses provide that products embodying the technologies are subject to domestic manufacturing requirements.
-If this domestic manufacturing requirement is not met, the government agency that funded the relevant grant is entitled to exercise specified rights, referred to as "march-in rights", which if exercised would allow the government agency to require the licensors or us to grant a non-exclusive, partially exclusive or exclusive license in any field of use to a third party designated by such agency.
-All of our microfluidic systems revenue is dependent upon the availability of our chips, which incorporate technology developed with U.S. government grants.
-All of our instruments, including microfluidic systems, and chips for commercial sale are manufactured at our facility in Singapore.
-The federal regulations allow the funding government agency to grant, at the request of the licensors of such technologies with the analysis of the domestic manufacturing requirement, and, in December 2008, one of the licensors applied for a waiver of the domestic manufacturing requirement with respect to certain patents.
-In July 2009, the funding government agency granted the requested waiver of the domestic manufacturing requirement for a three year period commencing in July 2009.
+If this domestic manufacturing requirement is not met, the government agency that funded the relevant grant is entitled to exercise specified rights, referred to as "march-in rights", which if exercised would allow the government agency to require the licensors or us to grant a non-exclusive, partially exclusive, or exclusive license in any field of use to a third party designated by such agency.
+All of our microfluidic systems revenue is dependent upon the availability of our IFCs, which incorporate technology developed with U.S. government grants.
+All of our instruments, including microfluidic systems, and IFCs for commercial sale are manufactured at our facility in Singapore.
+The federal regulations allow the funding government agency to grant, at the request of the licensors of such technology, a waiver of the domestic manufacturing requirement.
+Waivers may be requested prior to any government notification.
+We have assisted the licensors of these technologies with the analysis of the domestic manufacturing requirement, and, in December 2008, one of the licensors applied for a waiver of the domestic manufacturing requirement with respect to certain patents.
+In July 2009, the funding government agency granted the requested waiver of the domestic manufacturing requirement for a three-year period commencing in July 2009.
 In June 2012, the licensors requested a continued waiver of the domestic manufacturing requirement with respect to the relevant patents.
 If in the future it were to be determined that we are in violation of the domestic manufacturing requirement and additional waivers of such requirement were either not requested or not granted, then the U.S. government could exercise its march-in rights.
 In addition, these licenses contain provisions relating to compliance with this domestic manufacturing requirement.
 If it were determined that we are not in compliance with these provisions and such non-compliance constituted a material breach of the licenses, the licenses could be terminated.
 Either the exercise of march-in rights or the termination of one or more of our licenses could materially adversely affect our business, operations and financial condition.